ReSurfEMG/learning/README.md

 Version control (VC): Git

-        Alternative VC: existing VC was done in Git so the only alternative at this point we can imaging is Perforce (not recommended because nobody in the core teams will know how to help you, good thing you are a genius)
+        Alternative VC: existing VC was done in Git so the only alternative at this point we can imagine is Perforce (not recommended because nobody in the core teams will know how to help you, good thing you are a genius)

 #  ⚡ Learning ⚡